 This course examines health in relation to living a balanced life and the synergism of mind, body, and spirit, rather than approaching its study solely from the conventional Western or allopathic perspective.
 Divided into three major themes, the course investigates the principles of strengthening your inner resources, developing healthy lifestyle practices, and taking charge of challenges to the body, mind, and spirit.

 HCS 334 Personal Fitness & Wellness for Optimal Living

-Students will compare their own physical activity habits to national guidelines and explore the benefits of physical activity as well as the consequences of physical inactivity.
-Written assignments, case studies, and discussion forums provide students with an opportunity to design exercise and wellness plans for themselves and potential clients.
+Students will compare their own physical activity habits to national guidelines, and explore the benefits of physical activity as well as the consequences of physical inactivity.
+The five major components of health-related fitness will be further examined throughout this course.
+Students will learn about various assessments and have an opportunity to design exercise and wellness plans for themselves and for potential clients.
 Prerequisite: HPR 205 and HWE 200.

 HCS 339 Introduction to Western Herbalism; Basic Doctrine, Energetics and Classifications

 This course explores fundamental constructs of Western Herbalism.
 Its focus is in providing the student a framework from which herbs can be conceptualized as entities with energetic and practical signatures.
 Consequently, herbs will be presented and appreciated from various and eclectic points of view which describes their characteristics and actions for their application in various body tissue conditions.
 The course will also cover qualitative descriptions (constitutions) that are tied to the human organism, appreciation of therapeutic laws, and classification of medicinal plants.
 Prerequisites: HCS 321 and HCS 326.